Lohitreddyy/rallyupchatbot/README.md

 - **Keyboard Shortcuts**: Submit with `Cmd/Ctrl + Enter` for faster workflow

 ## Getting Started
+- ** The main app implementation is in branch update-app-frontend
 ### Prerequisites

 - Node.js 18+ and npm